Brain Training to Treat ADHD Symptoms

 For many adults and children with attention deficit disorder (ADHD), the biggest daily challenge is paying attention – at work, in class, in the middle of conversations…

-Even the non-ADDers among us could benefit from some attention training from time to time.
+Even neurotypical brains could benefit from some attention training from time to time.
 And now new evidence suggests that alternative ADHD treatments like meditation and working-memory training can improve attention and focus across the board.

 One study found that, after just five days of computer-based brain training, the brains of six-year-olds begin to act like those of adults on one crucial measure of attention.
 Another study suggested that boosting short-term memory seems to improve children’s ability to stay on task.

-We do not yet know how long these gains may last, or the best methods for developing attention.
+New research suggests that these gains may not last, and the best methods for developing attention remain unclear.
 But the demand is clear: Dozens of schools nationwide are already incorporating some kind of attention training into their curricula.
 And as this new arena of research helps overturn long-standing assumptions about attention and memory, it offers intriguing possibilities.
 Find out about the specific brain training practices here:

 Neurofeedback is an alternative ADHD treatment that uses brain exercises to reduce impulsivity and increase attentiveness.